Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order Lie bracket approximation and application to extremum seeking

-\textbf{Example 4.} For this example, we take a system similar to the one presented in \cite[Section 4]{VectorFieldGRUSHKOVSKAYA2018} that ensures {polynomial} convergence of the system to the extremum with bounded update rates. {This system is a special case of the proposed system below when only the first two control inputs are considered with $p_1=p_2=0.5$:}
+\textbf{Example 4.} For this example, we take a system similar to the one in \cite[Section 4]{VectorFieldGRUSHKOVSKAYA2018} which possesses {polynomial} convergence properties. {This system is a special case of the proposed system below when only the first two control inputs are considered with $p_1=p_2=0.5$:}